HugoSPT/buy_a_ticket/README.md

 ### API
 To run the API just type `python manage.py runserver` and you are ready to make requests against it.

 ## Endpoints

-The API expose 5 endpoints.
+The API expose 5 endpoints under the path `/api/1.0/`.
+The use of `/1.0/` is useful for versioning and keeping backwards compatibility.
+We can develop a new version of the API (let's say `2.0`) without changing anything from the version `1.0`, keeping the clients unchanged.

 ### `GET /api/1.0/venues/<page>/`